vonschutter/RTD-Setup/core/README.md

 Handily if you are on a Linux desktop you may display library function documentation on your desktop using the --devhelp-gtk option.

-To see usefull documentation on each function in this library in GTK (local desktop):
+To see useful documentation on each function in this library in GTK (local desktop):
 ``bash bash _rtd_library --devhelp-gtk``

 ![1683622846033](image/README/1683622846033.png)